apache/shardingsphere/docs/document/content/reference/migration/_index.en.md

 1. No impact on the original data during migration.
 2. No risk in case of migration failure.
-3. Free from sharding policy limitations.
+3. Freedom from sharding strategy limitations.

 The implementation has the following disadvantages: